hashicorp/consul/website/source/docs/connect/intentions.html.md

 }
 ```

-ACLs may also specify service-specific intention permissions.
-In the example
+It is possible to explicitly specify intention permissions.
+For example,
-below, the ACL token may register a "web"-prefixed service but _may not_ read or write
+the following policy will allow a service to be discovered without granting
-intentions:
+access to read intentions for it.

 ```hcl
 service "web" {